SD123456789/IP-search_within_ACpolicy/README.md

-# API-versions-accepted
+# IPsearchWithinACpolicy

-**apiGET.py** is a python3 script that makes use of the requests module to ask the target server what APIVersions it accepts.
-There is only one input (first command line argument) which is an IP address.
-The accepted API versions are the output.
+**IPsearchWithinACpolicy.py**

+Input(s):
+    username,
+    password,
+    IP address of FMC,
+    IP address you are looking for

+Output(s):
+    Name of the Access Control Policy and the specific Access Control Policy Rule that contains the IP address (if it exists).

+Author: Sudhir H Desai <suddesai@cisco.com>
-This script can be executed on any platform that has python3 installed and the requests plugin installed.
+This script can be executed on any platform that has python3 installed and the dependencies from **requirements.txt** installed.

 ## Use Case Description

-This script assists an API developer to determine which API versions are accepted with a specific Firepower Defense Manager console.
+This is a python script that makes use of the requests module to search within all Access Control Policies within a single Firepower Management Center for a specified IP.
+It will GET all network objects and object groups, all Access Control Policies (and associated rules), and then provide

 It can be run from any platform that has python3 installed.